blacktack2/ClustersSimulation/README.md

 ### Additions

-- Add VSync toggle to Debug panel (should be saved across executions)
 - Possibly try to improve speed of simulation's Compute Shader (was expecting it to perform significantly faster)
 - Remove trivial getters/setters in SimulationHandler